-When I work with individuals who are coping with challenges, we often explore their history for times when they have survived and grown from past difficulties.?
-As we look at what they learned and the resiliency gained from this experiences, they may feel thankful.?
-While they wouldn’t want to re-live the rough times, in hindsight, they also wouldn’t ask to have them taken away–the benefits are too great.?
+When I work with individuals who are coping with challenges, we often explore their history for times when they have survived and grown from past difficulties.
+As we look at what they learned and the resiliency gained from these experiences, they may feel thankful.
+While they wouldn’t want to re-live the rough times, in hindsight, they also wouldn’t ask to have them taken away–the benefits are too great.
 This new perspective helps them to see the opportunities for growth in their current situation.

 A Way to Practice Gratitude

 One of the easiest ways to practice gratitude is to keep a gratitude journal.
 At the end of the day, take some time to reflect on the day and what gave you joy.
 What helped you to learn or grow?
 Did an interaction with someone give you a lift?
 Were you able to help someone else?
 Perhaps, not all the events were positive, and look for the benefits in those as well.
 Maybe your flat tire gave you a chance to relax while you waited for CAA.
 Maybe you kept your cool during a conflict.
 Think about the seams of light in the darkness.